GoSecure/gophish-cli/README.md

 pip3 install -r requirements.txt --user
 ```

-To test harvested credentials on OWA, you will also need to configure the [exchangelib](https://github.com/ecederstrand/exchangelib/) submodule.
+To test harvested credentials on OWA, you will also need to install the [exchangelib](https://github.com/ecederstrand/exchangelib/) submodule.

 ```bash
 cd exchangelib